Luke Joyce

-He came through the youth-team at Wigan Athletic to make his first-team debut in January 2006.
+Joyce was a midfielder who came through the youth team at Wigan Athletic to make his first-team debut in January 2006.
 He was allowed to sign for Carlisle United six months later, from where he was loaned out to Conference Premier clubs Barrow and Northwich Victoria during the 2008–09 season.
-He signed with Accrington Stanley in June 2009 and spent the next six years with the club, including over three seasons as captain, making a total of 276 league and cup appearances.
+He signed with Accrington Stanley in June 2009.
+He spent the next six years with the club, including over three seasons as captain, making a total of 276 league and cup appearances.
 He returned to Carlisle United in May 2015 and spent three years with the club, for an overall period of six years and 161 appearances in all competitions over his two spells.
 He moved on to Port Vale in May 2018, where he would remain a key fixture in the starting eleven for his three seasons at the club.
 He dropped into non-League football after signing for AFC Fylde in June 2021.
-He moved on to Radcliffe 12 months later.
+He moved on to Radcliffe 12 months later and helped the club to win the 2023 Manchester Premier Cup.

 Career

 Wigan Athletic

 Joyce was born in Bolton, Greater Manchester, and was at the Academy at Bolton Wanderers from the age of eight until he was released at age ten or eleven.
 He went on to play Sunday League football and captained the Wigan schools' team.
-He joined the youth-team at Wigan Athletic in June 2003.
-He made one appearance for the first-team, coming on as a substitute for Josip Skoko in extra-time of a 3–3 draw at Leeds United in an FA Cup Third Round replay on 17 January 2006.
-Manager Paul Jewell said that "he didn't let anybody down" in the game and praised his attitude in training, as did "Latics" youth-team coach David Lee.
-However Joyce did not make an appearance for the club in the Premier League and was allowed to leave the JJB Stadium at the end of the 2005–06 season.
+He joined the youth team at Wigan Athletic in June 2003.
+He made one appearance for the first team, coming on as a substitute for Josip Skoko in extra time of a 3–3 draw at Leeds United in an FA Cup third round replay on 17 January 2006.
+Manager Paul Jewell said that "he didn't let anybody down" in the game and praised his attitude in training, as did "Latics" youth team coach David Lee.
+However, Joyce did not make an appearance for the club in the Premier League and was allowed to leave the JJB Stadium at the end of the 2005–06 season.